sdiehl/stephendiehl.com/posts/ghc_01.md

 ### Dive into GHC: Pipeline

 After reading [Simon's](https://ghc.haskell.org/trac/ghc/blog/ContributingToGhc)
-call for more volunteer writing about GHC I thought I would be timely to share some knowledge I've accumulated over the years about working with the with GHC internals.
+call for more volunteer writing about GHC I thought it would be timely to share some knowledge I've accumulated over the years about working with the with GHC internals.